 When you have been robbed of your belongings the first thing to do is to have your credit cards blocked.
 We recommend that you make sure you either always have the relevant information and phone numbers of the credit card companies or the bank that issued the card(s) with you or make sure that you always have access to it by mailing it to yourself before the start of your holiday.

 The next step is to go to a police office in Rome and fill out a form declaring what has been stolen.
-You will need this for your insurance company and for your embassy in case a passport, driving license or ID is among the stolen objects.
+You will need this for your insurance company and for your embassy in case a passport, driver’s license or other kind of ID is among the stolen objects.

 Precautions against pickpockets in Rome